johnnyowen/prework-study-guide/README.md

 ## Description

 I was motivated to build this project to learn more about coding, the languages, and the process of deployment.
 I built this to have hands on experience before I start a new class.
 This will give you some basic knowledge  about coding topics, and even tell you which topic to study first.
-I learned  about using the terminal, the basics of Git Hub, and that cading if rewarding when done right.
+I learned  about using the terminal, the basics of Git Hub, and that coding if rewarding when done right.

 ## Installation